Laila Zuberi

-Laila Zuberi (born 18 August 1957) is a Pakistani TV actress who has worked in many Pakistani drama series and has also appeared in the 2016 film Teri Meri Love Story.
-She was one of the most popular actress of her time and was one of the most successful actress of 1980s and 1990s.
+Laila Zuberi (born 18 August 1957) is a Pakistani TV actress who has worked in many drama series and also appeared in the 2016 film Teri Meri Love Story.
+She was among the most popular and successful actresses of the 1980s and 1990s.

 Early life

 Laila Zuberi was born on 18 August 1957, in Karachi.

 Career

 Laila Zuberi started her career as a radio artist.
 Then in the 1980s, she came to television with dramas like, "Chhayon" (1984) and "Koshish" (1985).
 Since then, she has established herself as a TV actress through a number of television series.
 She appeared in the Geo TV show "Annie Ki Ayegi Barat" in 2012.
 She also appeared in another popular Hum TV drama, "Durr-e-Shehwar" in the same year.
 She also had an appearance in the Hum TV show "Kankar Shaista" in 2013.
 In 2014, she appeared in the film "Mohabbat Ab Nahin Hogi" in which she played a mother.
 The serial was broadcast on Hum TV.
 She also worked on "Laa", another Hum TV project, in the same year.
 In 2015, she gave another appearance as Ghazala's mother in the film "Jugnoo".
 The serial was broadcast on Hum TV.
 She also appeared in the 2016 film "Man Mayal".
 Laila Zuberi also appeared in "Sila" and the most-watched television serial "Udaari" in the same year.
 In 2017, she appeared in films such as "Aashna", "Baaghi", and others that are worth mentioning.

-She is currently appearing in the serial "Sabaat," which stars Sarah Khan, Usama Khalid, Mawra Hussain, and others who are excellent in their parts.
+She is currently appearing in the serial "Sabaat," which stars Sarah Khan, Usama Khalid, Mawra Hussain, and others.